anttiluode/TinyAvatar/README.md

 mechanism, not a coincidence.

-**Honest revision log** (kept because the misses taught more than the hits): the original claim "lerp burns, transport doesn't" measured 4/8 on one model, then 0/8 on a second — and was then *explained*: both runs sat in the small-`dphi` regime the closed form predicts to be fire-free.
-On the second model, a gap-relative road-agreement gate also mis-fired on tiny-gap pairs (a denominator artifact; transport's road deviation was within 1.15x of the baseline's on all pairs).
-The claim that survived is smaller and stronger than the original: **the fire is a formula, and transport is its guarantee.**
+**Honest revision log** (kept because the misses taught more than the hits):

+- The original claim "lerp burns, transport doesn't" measured 4/8 on one model, then 0/8 on a second — and was then *explained*: both runs sat in the small-`dphi` regime the closed form predicts to be fire-free.
+The claim that survived is smaller and stronger: **the fire is a formula, and transport is its guarantee.**
+- The dispersion test was first aimed at *input-frame* motion; the encoder's translation invariance made that test invalid in principle and forced the medium-internal restatement that then passed.
+- The first P4 control (frame shuffle) was mis-specified: it assumed a dynamical law and failed (+0.77) against what turned out to be a constitutive one.
+The gate was not reinterpreted into a pass — it was replaced with the pair-scramble control, validated on synthetic driving (r +0.90 → −0.01 under scramble), and the video was re-run through the new gate.
+The failure is what taught us the law's actual character.
+- The pulse tool's first coherence metric saturated and was replaced (see above).
+An 18k-frame session logged with the stale metric had to be discarded — check your file version before trusting a log.

-**Demo, not certificate:** the pursuit scheme itself; screw mode as a *live avatar* mode (awaiting the head-turn A/B); `free_bits`' diversity effect on this architecture; the pulse check's renderer estimate is a labeled heuristic.
+**Demo, not certificate:** the pursuit scheme itself; screw and dispersion modes as *live avatar* modes (dispersion mode adds nothing over phase pursuit by construction — it re-derives velocity from the same keyframes); PULSE-1/PULSE-2 (registered, unmeasured); a cross-model "phase-binding matrix" for driving one model with another's packets (an idea worth testing; it presupposes cross-model slot semantics nothing has verified); `free_bits`' diversity effect on this architecture; the pulse check's renderer estimate is a labeled heuristic.

-**Known limitations:** the webcam encoder has a real domain gap on out-of-distribution input (single-identity training is the fix, input normalization the band-aid); Haar-cascade face detection is fast, dumb, upright-only — the extraction preview exists so you catch a bad lock before training does; and this will not out-render modern talking-head or diffusion avatars and isn't trying to.
+**Known limitations:** the webcam encoder has a real domain gap on out-of-distribution input (single-identity training is the fix, face-align + input normalization the band-aids); Haar-cascade face detection is fast, dumb, upright-only — the extraction preview exists so you catch a bad lock before training does; and this will not out-render modern talking-head or diffusion avatars and isn't trying to.
 The trade it makes: a decoder measured in single-digit megabytes, in-between frames produced by one rotation matrix, and every claim above backed by a CSV.

 ## License / provenance

-Trainer, renderer math, transport tests, and app developed in an ongoing human + AI collaboration (Anthropic's Claude models, Google Gemini, DeepSeek, ChatGPT, others) at PerceptionLab.
+Trainer, renderer math, transport tests, measurement instruments, and app developed in an ongoing human + AI collaboration (Anthropic's Claude models, Google Gemini, DeepSeek, ChatGPT, others) at PerceptionLab.
 The bundled checkpoint was trained on CelebA — respect the CelebA terms (non-commercial research) for that file; your own-face models are yours.